MasterJayanX/pmfow/README.md

 - Unlike other package managers, pmfow will only allow you to install one package at a time.
 - The repositories currently have a very limited selection of software.
 - Uninstalling applications from pmfow and silent installers are not supported yet.
+- pmfow doesn't handle spaced directories well, so if you're using Windows XP, don't install pmfow inside the Documents and Settings folder.
+Instead, you could just create a folder directly in the C: drive and extract the files there.

 If you find any issues with pmfow, open an issue in the Issues section and I will check it.